lukejharmon/lanyon/chapters_preref/chapter7_introdiscrete_pre.md

 $$
 </div>

 It is worth noting that this approach of setting parameters that define equilibrium state frequences, although borrowed from molecular evolution, is not completely standard in the comparative methods literature.
-One also sees equilibrium frequencies treated as a fixed property of the model, and assumed to be either equal across states or tied directly to the parameters in the \mathbf{Q}-matrix.
+One also sees equilibrium frequencies treated as a fixed property of the model, and assumed to be either equal across states or tied directly to the parameters in the $\mathbf{Q}$-matrix.

 The second common extension of the Mk model is called the all-rates-different model [ARD; @Paradis2004-xk].
 In this model every possible type of transition can have a different rate.
 There are thus $k (k - 1)$ free rate parameters for this model, and again $n - 1$ parameters to specify the equilibrium frequencies of the character states.